DenDmitriev/DominantColors/README.md

 # DominantColors

 A library for extracting color from an image.
+*Сurrent version 1.1.0*

 - [Features](#features)
 - [Installation](#installation)